4wayhandshake/4wayhandshake.github.io/content/walkthrough/monitorstwo.md

 > I'm trying to get out of the script-kiddie habit of always using 4444 for my initial reverse shell and 1337 for my root shell.
 Instead, I'll use some random port numbers.
 I'll also open up one for an HTTP server, which I often use for transferring files from my attacker machine to the target.
 > ![ufw](ufw.png)

 You know what?
-There is actually a LOT wrong with this exploit.  :flushed: I went through all the following, all to no avail:
+There is actually a LOT wrong with this exploit.  😳 I went through all the following, all to no avail:

 - Corrected the shebang
 - Added exception handling to the exploit, to keep running even when it inevitable encounters a `TimoutError`
 - Parameterized the GET request timeout
 - Re-wrote it to be multi-threaded, because even a timeout of 1s would have taken three hours to enumerate.

-:thinking: That looked like the right exploit.
+🤔 That looked like the right exploit.
 Oh well, the author did credit the CVE in the comments at the beginning of the script, so instead I'll just search for `CVE-2022-46169` online and see if anyone has written a different PoC script.

 ### PoC by @sAsPeCt488